27rajyash/cn_ddos_protection_python/DDoS_Docs/Random Info.md

 			`print(f"Hello, {name}!")`

 - In Python, locks are a synchronization mechanism used to control access to shared resources in a multi-threaded environment.
 They help prevent race conditions, where multiple threads try to access and modify the same data simultaneously, leading to unpredictable and incorrect results.

+- In an HTTP server, "keep-alive" refers to a feature that allows a single TCP connection to remain open for multiple HTTP requests and responses, instead of closing the connection after each request, significantly improving website performance by reducing the overhead of establishing new connections for every request; essentially, it enables a persistent connection where multiple requests can be sent over the same connection